GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

         x_gcloud_bgp_routing_mode: GLOBAL
         x_gcloud_subnet_mode: CUSTOM

-1. List GKE clusters GKE1 and GKE2:
+1. List the GKE clusters:

         gcloud container clusters list

     Take note of the `MASTER_IP` value for each.
-This is the cluster endpoint which you will need in the following Anthos Service Mesh module.
+This is the cluster endpoint, which you will need in the following Anthos Service Mesh module.

     The output is similar to the following: